 This position was previously held by Alissa Lipking, who resigned in September 2017 (as a result of moving out of the district).
 Tod was re-elected in May 2015 to a 4-year term ending in May 2019.
 Before that, she was re-elected in May, 2013 to a 2-year term until May, 2015.
 [This position became a 4-year term in May, 2015.]
 Previously, Alissa was the Board-appointed permanent replacement for this position as of November, 2011, to finish the remainder of the term for this position (from May, 2009, to May, 2011).

 Before Alissa, this position was held by Tod Davies, who was Board-appointed in May, 2007, to replace and complete the term begun May, 2007, of re-elected and subsequently resigned member Mary Jo Trainor.
 Tod was re-elected Vice-Chair by Board vote in Feb.
 2011 until her resignation in Oct.
 2011.

-Sharron HALVORSON: Budget Committee member
+Sharron HALVORSON: 2022 Budget Elector

 You can always contact us

 if you have any questions about the District, our policies, fire season restrictions, etc., beyond the information presented here on our website, or if you have any other concerns or inquiries.